-- G. That Plaintiff be awarded such damages as it shall prove at trial against Defendants that are adequate to compensate Plaintiff for Defendants' infringement of Plaintiff's design, but in no event less than a reasonable royalty for the use made of the invention by the Defendants, together with interest and costs, pursuant to 35 U.S.C. § 284; - H. That the amount of damages awarded to Plaintiff to compensate Plaintiff for infringement of Designs be increased by three times the amount thereof, as provided by 35 U.S.C. § 284; - I. In the alternative, that Plaintiff be awarded complete accounting of all revenue and profits realized by Defendants from Defendants' infringement of Designs, pursuant to 35 U.S.C. § 289; - J. That Defendants, their affiliates, officers, agents, employees, attorneys, and all persons acting for, with, by, through, under, or in active concert with them be temporarily, preliminarily, and permanently enjoined and restrained from: - i. using Works or any reproductions, copies, or colorable imitations thereof in any manner with the distribution, marketing, advertising, offering for sale, or sale of any product that is not an authorized Products or is not authorized by Plaintiff to be sold in connection with Works; - ii. passing off, inducing, or enabling others to sell or pass off any product or not produced under the authorization, control, or supervision of Plaintiff and approved by Plaintiff for sale under Works;
+- K. That Plaintiff be awarded such damages as it shall prove at trial against Defendants that are adequate to compensate Plaintiff for Defendants' infringement of Plaintiff's design patent, but in no event less than a reasonable royalty for the use made of the invention by the Defendants, together with interest and costs, pursuant to 35 U.S.C. § 284; - L. That the amount of damages awarded to Plaintiff to compensate Plaintiff for infringement of the Design be increased by three times the amount thereof, as provided by 35 U.S.C. § 284; - M. In the alternative, that Plaintiff be awarded complete accounting of all revenue and profits realized by Defendants from Defendants' infringement of the pursuant to 35 U.S.C. § 289; - N. That Defendants, their affiliates, officers, agents, employees, attorneys, and all persons acting for, with, by, through, under, or in active concert with them be temporarily, preliminarily, and permanently enjoined and restrained from: - i. using the Works or any reproductions, copies, or colorable imitations thereof in any manner with the distribution, marketing, advertising, offering for sale, or sale of any product that is not an authorized Products or is not authorized by Plaintiff to be sold in connection with the Works;

-K. Entry of an Order that, upon Plaintiff's request, those in privity with Defendants and those with notice of the injunction, including any online marketplaces such as:

-Works;

-Plaintiff's copyrights in

-payPal, Stripe, Payoneer; social media platforms such as: Facebook, YouTube, LinkedIn, Twitter; Internet search engines such as: Google, Bing, and Yahoo; webhosts for the Defendants Domain Names, and domain name registrars, that are provided with notice of the injunction, cease facilitating access to any or all webstores through which Defendants engage in the sale of infringing products using the Plaintiff's copyrights; shall:
+ii. passing off, inducing, or enabling others to sell or pass off any product or not produced under the authorization, control, or supervision of Plaintiff and approved by Plaintiff for sale under the Works; iii. further infringing the Works and damaging Plaintiff's goodwill; iv. shipping, delivering, holding for sale, transferring, or otherwise moving, storing, distributing, returning, or otherwise disposing of, in any manner, products or inventory not authorized by Plaintiff to be sold or offered for sale, and which directly use the Works and which are derived from Plaintiff's copyrights in the Works; and v. using, linking to, transferring, selling, exercising control over, or otherwise owning the Defendant Internet Stores, or any other online marketplace account that is being used to sell products or inventory not authorized by Plaintiff which are derived from Plaintiff's copyrights in the Works; and Ο. Entry of an Order that, upon Plaintiff's request, those in privity with Defendants and those with 1 notice of the injunction, including any online marketplaces such as: ; payment processors such as: PayPal, Stripe, Payoneer, and L ianLian; social media platforms such as: Facebook, Instagram, Snapchat, TikTok, YouTu ube, LinkedIn, and Twitter; Internet search engines such as Google, Bing, and Yahoo ; webhosts for the Defendants Domain Names; and domain name registrars, that are provid ed with notice of the injunction, cease facilitating access to any or all webstores throug h which Defendants engage in the sale of infringing products using the Plaintiff's copyri ghts; shall: